Cellular IoT Security in 2026: Make No Assumptions - F3 Wireless

 Secure Anything of Value

-Data over the channel is secure and hardware is secure.
-Is this everything??
+The data path is secure and the hardware is secure.
+Is that everything?
 Not quite.
-Here’s where things get a bit more subtle.
-Anything in the IoT system that somebody is paying for, by definition, has value.
-While it may not seem to have a lot of value to a wide audience, it is valuable to someone.
+Here is where things get more subtle.
+Anything in the IoT system that someone is paying for has value.
+Even if the data or hardware does not seem valuable to a wide audience, it may be valuable to someone.

 Simplify Your System